 From 1 July 2017 the requirement that you derive less than 10% of your income from employment sources was abolished and regardless of your employment arrangement you may be able to claim a tax deduction for your personal superannuation contributions.
-Under current law, those aged 67 to 74 will still need to meet the work test in order to be eligible to make a personal contribution.
-However, a one year exemption from the work test exists for members aged between 67 and 74 with total superannuation balances below \$300,000 at the test time.
-This exemption will only apply for the 12 months from the end of the financial year that they last met the work test.
+Those aged 67 to 74 will still need to meet the work test in order to be eligible to make a personal contribution.
+However, a one year exemption from the work test exists for individuals aged between 67 and 74 with total superannuation balances below \$300,000 at the test time.
+This exemption will only apply for the first year that they do not meet the requirements of the work test (i.e. for the first year of retirement) and to contributions made after 1 July 2019.